ndrezn/nathandrezner.com/_posts/2022-01-18-nfts-wikipedia.md

 title: NFTs and Wikipedia
 ---

 In early December 2021, I visited the Broad Museum during a visit to Los Angeles.
-It's a public museum that hosts the private collection of Eli and Edyth Broad, a billionare philanthropist couple who generated their wealth from the insurance business.
+It's a public museum that hosts the private collection of Eli and Edyth Broad, a billionare philanthropist couple who generated their wealth in the insurance business.
 They have on display there <i>Rabbit</i>, a notable Jeff Koons sculpture.

 <div class='image-line2'>
 	<img class='photo' src="/images/blog/koons.jpg">